 Growing up, my parents had a workshop where they produced swimwear.
 I loved to spend time there as a child, in my world, a workshop was a special place to create “beautiful things made with the hands”.
 It was within this universe that I understood that I too wanted to do things with my hands and have a workshop of my own one day.
 As a young adult I decided to study art at the Biarritz Fine Art School, and went on to earn my Master of Fine Arts from ECAL in Lausanne, Switzerland.

-It was also through this process that Manuel and I fell in love and had our first child after moving to Lisbon in 2014.
+It was also through this process that I had my first child after moving to Lisbon in 2014.
 The coastal air, beautiful skies, colorful buildings and poetic garden of the city inspire me in a similar way to my childhood landscape.

 I love that there are many unexpected surprises throughout the process of making ceramics.
 An imperfection can very quickly become a discovery.
 My work continues to evolve as I spend more time creating pieces, it is a process I love and am also very grateful for, it teaches me a lot about patience while also having a lot of freedom to create and express in a way that is really pure for me.